mhuot/snmpsim/docs/source/documentation/simulation-with-variation-modules.rst

     $ snmpsim-command-responder \
         --variation-module-options=writecache:file::C:\TEMP\fileA.db

-The same separator escaping method works for module options in *.snmprec* value field.
-The only difference is that *.snmprec* value syntax uses equal sign and commands as separators.
+The same separator escaping method works for module options in ``.snmprec`` value field.
+The only difference is that ``.snmprec`` value syntax uses equal sign and commands as separators.

 .. _standard-variation-modules:

-Standard variation modules
+Standard Variation Modules
 --------------------------

 The following variation modules are shipped with SNMP Simulator: